Matt Blair

-Albert Matthew Blair (September 20, 1950 – October 22, 2020) was an American professional football player who was an outside linebacker for the Minnesota Vikings of the National Football League (NFL) for all 12 seasons of his career from 1974 to 1985.
-He played college football at Iowa State.
+Matthew Albert Blair (September 20, 1950 – October 22, 2020) was an American professional football linebacker who played for the Minnesota Vikings of the National Football League (NFL) for all 12 seasons of his career from 1974 to 1985.
+He played college football for the Northeastern Oklahoma A&M Golden Norsemen and the Iowa State Cyclones.

-Early years
+Early life

-Blair was born in Hilo, Hawaii but his family moved to Ohio when he was in high school.
+Blair was born in Hilo, Hawaii, but his family moved to Ohio when he was in high school.
 He was recruited by Cincinnati but his academics were not up to standard so he enrolled at Northeast Oklahoma Junior College.

 College career

 Blair walked onto the Northeastern Oklahoma A&M football team and was a member of the 1969 Junior College Championship squad.
 He was able to earn a half scholarship through football but had to join the basketball team to receive his other half scholarship.
 Blair was recruited by Florida, Florida State, Alabama, and Iowa State, among others.
 After a visit by Johnny Majors, Blair ultimately committed to Iowa State.

 While at Iowa State, Blair was a two time letter winner.
 He was a member of ISU's 1971 Sun Bowl team and was named the bowl's most outstanding defensive player despite ISU's loss.
 After sitting out the 1972 season with a knee injury, he rebounded with an outstanding senior campaign in 1973.
 Blair earned All-America honors, tallying 77 tackles, one interception and three fumble recoveries.
 He was invited to play in the Hula Bowl, East-West Shrine Game, and the Senior Bowl.